tommccracken/vector-2d/README.md

 [TBA once package prepared]

-Create a vector with x and y component values of 1.5 and 3 respectively.
+Create a vector with x and y component values of 1.5 and 3 respectively

 ```javascript
 let vector1 = new Vector2D(1.5, 3);